MaxSoloshenko/restapi/README.md

 Where

 * Microservice is a name of service that is mapped with url and map.
-If name is not mapped with any name in file APIUrls.properties then [base] section will be used.
+If name is not mapped with any name in file Settings/APIUrls.properties then [base] section will be used or empty.
 * Tags is a array of tags to distinguish test cases and test suites
 * Variables contain a list of variables for this scope of tests
 * Tests - is array of test cases